 The demand for online collaboration plus the amazing web interfaces that can be created with new technologies (e.g. HTML5 canvas) has created a new and quickly growing market for modeling tools: online modeling tools.
 In fact, many of them are more drawing tools than modeling tools but, at the very least, they offer you a way to draw and share your models online, mainly covering UML diagrams, database models ( ER diagrams) and BPMN process models.

 HTML5-based.
-With UML support and real-time collaboration capabilities.
-It can import Visio files, which is definitely a plus considering that a large userbase for these tools seems to come from more desktop-like modeling environments like Microsoft Visio.
-Beyond UML, Lucidchart also comes with drawing templates for ER, process modeling, network diagrams and more.
+With UML support and real-time and team-focused collaboration capabilities.
+It can import Visio files, which is definitely a plus considering that a large user base for these tool seems to come from more desktop-like modeling environments like Microsoft Visio.
+Beyond UML, Lucidchart also comes with drawing templates for ER, process modeling, network diagrams, cloud architectures and more.

 GenMyModel started as a UML only modeling tool but since then it has now expanded to cover also business modeling with Archimate and BPMN support.
 It offers a centralized model repository for teams (with access right management) enabling easy and simultaneously model collaboration.